pingng/tadlib/README.md

 About
 ---
 ### What is the point/goal of TADLib?
 The focus of TADLib is to show how nn works under the hood.
-It concentrates on the type of nn that is assembled usings AD, like Tensorflow and PyTorch.
+It runs conceptually like Tensor or PyTorch in eager/immediate mode.
+TADLib is of course much more simple and runs orders of magnitude slower.
+The advantage is that it allows you to follow/debug/trace the flow of each value, since it is implemented with plain double arrays and uses normal java math operations.

-The code is meant to be simple to read and easy to follow.
-It has some limitations:
+The code is meant to be simple to read and not too difficult to follow.
+Some limitations are:
 - limited set of math ops
+- no/minimal optimizations
 - single threaded
 - immutable (mostly)
 - ...which means it is slow :)